Enchanted-Games/fix-horizontal-camera-lag/README.md

 # Fix Horizontal Camera Lag
-Disconnects the horizontal camera movement from the entity you are riding, eliminating the lag when looking around and riding something (see video (video coming soon)).
+Disconnects the horizontal camera movement from the entity you are riding, eliminating the lag when looking around and riding something ([see youtube video](https://youtu.be/EGiL2VORXjc)).
+Fully client side

 Fix for MC-259512